Hagersville

 Project Details

-The project will consist of containerized batteries, inverters, medium voltage transformers, gravel internal access roads, buried collector and communication cabling, a small transmission substation and potential garage and operations and maintenance building.
+The Hagersville Battery Energy Storage Park will consist of containerized batteries, inverters, medium voltage transformers, gravel internal access roads, buried collector and communication cabling, a small transmission substation and potential garage and operations and maintenance building.
 The layout of the infrastructure within the project’s footprint has yet to be confirmed and will be determined through additional engineering studies, equipment procurement, and an environmental assessment.
-The project will also include a 3-4 km transmission line to connect to the Hydro One transmission system via a 230-kilovolt interconnection.
+The project will also include a 2-4 km transmission line to connect to the Hydro One transmission system.
+Multiple transmission line routes are being assessed with the final route being selected through engineering studies and the environmental assessment.

 The project will provide reliable power capacity by drawing and storing energy from the grid during off-peak periods and releasing it back to the Ontario grid when energy demand is at its peak.
 The project is expected to provide significant benefits to Ontario’s ratepayers by reducing the need and cost associated with using gas-fired power plants during times of peak demand as well as helping to clean Ontario’s electricity system.